 Pair it with a shirt:

 Wearing a lehenga with a shirt may sound weird.
 However, this combination will massively upgrade your look.
 This is the perfect go-to option if you are looking to create an indo-western look.
-Pairing golden and silver hue silk shirts with lehengas is currently trending and makes an unmissable combination.
+Pairing golden and silver-hued silk shirts with a multi-layered lehenga is currently trending and makes an unmissable combination.
 In addition, you may add a wonderful brooch to the shirt's collar to enhance the look.

 Convert it into an Anarkali: